How to Write an APA Methods Section | With Examples

 - Reliability: how consistently the method measures something, in terms of internal consistency or test-retest reliability.

 - Validity: how precisely the method measures something, in terms of construct or criterion validity.

-Giving an example item or two for surveys, questionnaires, and interviews is also helpful.
+Giving an example item or two for tests, questionnaires, and interviews is also helpful.

 Describe any covariates—these are any additional variables that may explain or predict the outcomes.